tglucksmann/buybitcoinworldwide.github.io/_kb/bb_buy_instantly.md

 lang: en
 author: jordantuwiner
 permalink: "/kb/buy-bitcoin-instantly/"
-seotitle: "Buy Bitcoin Instantly: 7 Ways to Get Bitcoins Now"
+seotitle: "Buy Bitcoin Instantly: 7 Ways to Get Bitcoins Fast"
 title: "How to Buy Bitcoin Instantly"
-desc: Learn how to buy bitcoin instantly with multiple payment methods in our step-by-step guide.
-We’ll teach you how to get bitcoin fast, usually in a few hours.
 faq: buybitcoininstantly
 categories:
 - kb
 - buying
 weight: 9
 ---
 Unfortunately, it can be somewhat difficult to buy bitcoin instantly.
 Bitcoin payments are irreversible, while most forms of payment used today are reversible.
-This means that in order to buy bitcoin instantly, you have to use other irreversible forms of payment like cash.
+This means that in order to buy bitcoin fast, you have to use other irreversible forms of payment like cash.

 Fortunately, some companies have figured out ways to hedge their risk.
 Today, it’s even possible to [buy bitcoin](https://en.bitcoin.it/wiki/Buying_Bitcoins_%28the_newbie_version%29) instantly with a credit card or debit card.